-“How can you avoid hair ageing?” — Pat McNulty
+“How can you avoid hair aging?” — Pat McNulty

-Hair ageing has to do with lack of moisture, lustre and loss of melanin in the hair.
+Hair aging has to do with a lack of moisture, luster and loss of melanin in the hair.
 You’re starting to get more brittleness, so it’s about creating a great environment for it to have the best chance to shine and bounce and have hydration.
 Use a mask once or twice a week, and use the right shampoo and conditioner.
-Our Restorative Treatment Mask is truly one of my favourites.
+Our Restorative Treatment Mask is truly one of my favorites.
 You use it once or twice a week, and you’re going to see a huge difference in your hair.

 “How can you promote hair growth?” — Maxine Budding